jquery/learn.jquery.com/content/plugins/basic-plugin-creation.md

 Notice that we return the results of `each()` instead of returning `this`.
 Since `each()` is already chainable, it returns `this`, which we then return.
-This is a better way to write plugins than what we've been doing so far.
+This is a better way to maintain chainability than what we've been doing so far.

 ##Putting it together